 Shortly after the dissolution of the Soviet Union, I visited the Baltic states for the first time.
 I instantly liked all three countries and have been back many times since.
-Just got back from the Baltics yesterday, in fact – and posts will follow, especially from Lithuania.
+Just got back from the Baltics yesterday, in fact – and posts will follow.

 Today, however, I wanted to share one of my favourite photos of Vecriga, the medieval part of the Latvian capital, and once a major player in the Hanseatic League.
-Apart from the multi-national Struve Geodetic Arc (more on that later, too), Riga’s historic centre is the only site in Latvia protected by UNESCO.
+Apart from the multi-national Struve Geodetic Arc, Riga’s historic centre is the only site in Latvia protected by UNESCO.

 Lovely photo and town.
 I’ve visited Riga without writing about it, so in that respect there’s nothing much to share:)